DennisJaamann/angularbasics/README.md

 1. (Windows only) Install Git - http://git-scm.com/downloads

     a.
-Make sure git is also set on your path so you can access it from a command line, or use git bash
+Make sure git is also set on your path so you can access it from a command line, or use git bash.

 2. (Optional) install sourcetree - http://sourcetreeapp.com/
 3. Install NodeJs - http://nodejs.org/